 - Minor injuries are an acceptable part of playing sport.
 More serious injuries are less acceptable and may be avoided.

 - Prevention of some injuries may be possible if the participant

 - warms up and cools down correctly,

-- uses the correct equipment,
+- o uses the correct equipment,

 - knows the rules and regulations,

-- checks if the surface and facilities are safe to use,
+- o checks if the surface and facilities are safe to use,

-- does not participate when tired,
+- o does not participate when tired,

 - ensures that a teacher is always present.

 - Types of injuries.
 Can vary from simple to very severe.

 - Simple treatment for the following;

-- winding,
+- o winding,

-- simple cut or graze,
+- o simple cut or graze,

-- blisters,
+- o blisters.

-- bruises,
+- o bruises,

-- muscle, tendon and ligament injuries,
+- o muscle, tendon and ligament injuries,

 - RICE (Rest + Ice + Compression + Elevation)

-- Causes of injuries;
+- · Causes of injuries;

 - many and varied but mainly;

-- impacting with ground or hard surface;
+- · impacting with ground or hard surface;

 - impacting with another person,

 - sudden or twisting movement,

 - environment (hot or cold, wet or dry),

 - lack of preparation; warm up, cool down,

 - inadequate clothing/body protection,

 - not following instructions.